perstarke-webdev/panorama-perspectives-blog/_posts/2024-04-24-finding-freelancing-clients-two.md

 could significantly improve their current one.
 Tools like Google Maps, search engines, and social media platforms are invaluable for this task.
 They allow you to pinpoint businesses that either don't have a website or have one that falls short of modern web standards.
+Once you've found a potential client to reach out to, go fo it!
+You can contact them via social media or email, or alternatively - if it's a local business - just walk by and talk to them in person.
+However, I strongly advise against just calling.
+Many people feel annoyed by that.

 ### Crafting Your Approach